Global Forest Resources Assessment: Data collection process

 The assessment is based on two primary sources of data: country reports prepared by national correspondents and remote sensing that are compiled in cooperation with a network of national experts and international partners such as the Joint Research Centre of the European Commission (JRC).

 Country reporting

 FRA is a country-driven process where official national data are reported to FAO by country officers known as national correspondents.
 National correspondents are officially nominated by their countries to compile and report information and data on their national forest resources.
 FAO trains the national correspondents on how to compile country reports using commonly agreed-upon terms and definitions and a standardized reporting methodology.

 For the FRA 2020, FAO developed the FRA Platform, an online reporting platform where national correspondents add statistical data and metadata on their country's forests and their management and use.
 The FRA Platform acts as both a reporting platform and a data storage site.
 It also provides countries that do not have forestry inventory and monitoring systems a tool to consistently interpolate or extrapolate forestry figures.

+FAO notes that information generated through a National forest monitoring system can contribute to periodic forest assessments such as the Global Forest Resources Assessment.
+Studies using FRA reporting have also assessed changes in national forest monitoring capacities over time.